 The plank is the premier core strengthening exercise.
 Position yourself face down with forearms on the floor, elbows directly beneath your shoulders.
 Extend your legs behind you with toes tucked under.
 Lift your body so you’re supported only by your forearms and toes, creating a straight line from head to heels.
 Engage your core, glutes, and legs.
 Hold this position while breathing steadily.

-Planks work your entire core musculature including rectus abdominis, obliques, transverse abdominis, and back extensors.
-This comprehensive core engagement improves posture, reduces back pain risk, and improves performance in all other movements.
-Strong core muscles provide the foundation for all physical activities.
+Planks work your core musculature including rectus abdominis, obliques, transverse abdominis, and back extensors.
+This core engagement can support trunk control and posture during other movements.
+It is a useful foundation exercise, but it should not be treated as a stand-alone fix for pain or performance.

 Focus on maintaining perfect body alignment.
 Your body should form one straight line without your hips sagging toward the floor or piking upward.
 Engage your glutes actively to support the position.
 Pull your shoulders away from your ears.
 Don’t hold your breath - maintain steady breathing throughout the hold.